dev-maharshi/codetyper-pro/README.md

 - **Login/Register:**  Create an account to save your progress or log in if you already have one.
 - **Typing Test:**  Choose your preferred typing mode and start typing.
 - **View Stats:**  Navigate to the Progress page to view your typing statistics, including WPM and KPM.
-- **Admin Access:**  Admin users can access the admin panel to manage users.

 ## Contributing